2018 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 3: The Takeover
+BKFC 3: Adams vs. Shewmaker

-'Bare Knuckle Fighting Championship 3: The Takeover' was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on October 20, 2018, at the Mississippi Coast Coliseum in Biloxi, Mississippi, USA.
+BKFC 3: Adams vs. Shewmaker (also known as BKFC 3: The Takeover) was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on October 20, 2018, at the Mississippi Coast Coliseum in Biloxi, Mississippi, USA.

 Background

 This event featured the final of a 8-Man Heavyweight Tournament to crown the inaugural BKFC Heavyweight Champion.
 The event also featured the quarter-final of a 8-Man Lightweight Tournament.

 A planned Lightweight Tournament Quarter-Final matchup between Reggie Barnett Jr and Josue Rivera was cancelled when Rivera no-showed the event causing Barnett Jr to advance to the semi-finals due to forfeit.